wassii-khan-git/chat-app/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
 (If you add tests later)

-## License

-[ISC](https://opensource.org/licenses/ISC) (As per your `server/package.json` - update if different)

----

-This README provides a comprehensive guide for anyone looking to understand, set up, or contribute to your chat application.